NEW TO SAINT PATRICK'S? WELCOME!

 We exist to offer every person in our community a life-changing encounter with Jesus Christ so that we can grow as His intentional and missionary disciples so that we can go out and serve those around us, especially the most vulnerable among us.

 If you have been seeking a parish community in which to learn, to pray, to join in social activity and to be of service to others - our doors and hearts are open.
 We are thankful God has sent you to us, and we welcome you to our parish family at Saint Patrick's Pro-Cathedral!

 If you are new to the community or checking us out, we hope that you will not be shy about introducing yourself to Fr.
 Bismarck, Fr.
 Juan, or other parish leadership, and contacting us with any questions you have, or assistance we can lend you.

 If you are new in the area, interested in learning more about the Catholic faith, or if you cannot find the information you are seeking on this website, please feel free to contact us at (973) 623-0497.

 We want you to meet Jesus Christ.
 Once you encounter Him, life will never be the same.

 Are you looking for a way to learn more and meet others?

-Join us for our Fellowship Weekend (every Sunday after Mass) as a way to get to know more about our parish life.
+Join us for fellowship (every Sunday after each Mass in the Parish Garden) as a way to get to know more about our parish life.
 Clergy, Staff, Council Members, and Ministry Leaders are all available then and look forward to getting to know you!